daviidluna/PythonFunctions/README.md

 * Passing a List as an Argument
 * You can send any data types of argument to a function (string, number, list, dictionary etc.), and it will be treated as the same data type inside the function.
 * E.g. if you send a List as an argument, it will still be a List when it reaches the function
+# Return values
+* To let a function return a value, use the RETURN statement
+# Pass statement
+* function definitions cannot be empty, but if you for some reason have a function definition with no content, put in the pass statement to avoid getting an error.